hyperspy/hyperspy/doc/user_guide/install.rst

 Quick instructions to install Hyperspy in Windows
 -------------------------------------------------

 #.
 Download and install `EPD. <http://www.enthought.com/products/epd.php>`_ EPD is reccomended for the best performance (it is compiled using Intel MKL libraries) and the easiest intallation (all the required libraries are incluided).
-The academic license is free and it can be obtained `here. <http://www.enthought.com/products/edudownload.php>`_
+The academic license is free and it can be obtained `here. <http://www.enthought.com/products/edudownload.php>`_ Since version 0.5 Hyperspy runs (with limited functionality) in `EPD free <https://www.enthought.com/repo/free/>`_ .
-#.
-Restart the computer
+#. **Restart the computer**
 #.
 Download and install Hyperspy from the `Download section <http://hyperspy.org/download.html>`_

 ..
 WARNING::